SAP-PHE-Bioinformatics/decipher/README.md

 	Sequence type: Nucleotides <br>
 	Include genotype reference sequences <br>
 	Include H77(NC_004102) reference sequence <br>
+## Author
+This pipeline was written by Rosa C. Coldbeck-Shackley.

 ## Citations
 Acknowledgments to all the authors of tools used in the pipeline.